 This should be obvious, but I love cooking and testing out new recipes and cooking methods.
-And you might love this process too, but I bet that—at least some days—you just want to make the easiest recipe possible.
+But, some days, I just want to make the easiest recipe possible.
 It’s that, or ordering in a large pizza and scarfing it down with a glass of red wine or three.

 Enter dump-and-go Instant Pot recipes.
 If that wasn’t self-explanatory, I’m talking about recipes where you can just dump in a bunch of ingredients into the Instant Pot, turn on the pressure cook setting, walk away, and come back to a complete dinner!

 As pretty as this soup might look, this Thai-Inspired Red Curry Sweet Potato Soup is one such dump-and-go recipe.
 A lot of dump-and-go recipes I’ve seen online seem like the epitome of convenience food and seem to lack flavor—it’s like they’re just mixing canned beans, corn and tomatoes on top of a protein, and calling it a day.

 Since I am a stickler for maximizing flavor, that is definitely not what we’re going to do with this recipe!

 Why you’re going to like this Thai Red Curry Soup